DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 <span title="jp. 法術 - Magic arts, but Magic for short">Magic</span> is a generally how people called miracle, or maybe sorcery, in ancient times.
 Any powerful magic could rival power of humans most powerful heavy weaponry.
 And there were <span title="To be honest it might be monstreous magic rain too?">monsters</span> among high ranking demons that were able to continuously fire rains of such magic.
-It is first time Kay could witness _real thing_
+It is first time Kai could witness _real thing_
 Being able to evade its attack <span title="Even though his equipment is slightly grazed ;0">without a scratch</span> is not coincidence.
 ...His body moved on its own.
-In anticipation of this moment, Kay spent countless hours in trainings to fight against demons.
+In anticipation of this moment, Kai spent countless hours in trainings to fight against demons.
 Thanks to that his body adopted reflexes that saved him this time.

 "...I have no idea what happened, but..."